 Another Jim Henson Company treasure, Dinosaur Train is required viewing for children who love dinosaurs — in other words, most toddlers and kids.
 The program follows a family of Pteranodons and their adopted T-Rex sibling as they board a train to visit a different species of dinosaur each episode, learning about their diets, behavior, and more.
 Each episode is paired with a short segment further exploring real-life science with a live-action paleontologist.
 The laser focus on species makes each episode a lesson unto itself, especially given the show’s focus on lesser-known beasts.

-With its fifth season set to debut in March, this Disney Junior favorite ticks off a lot of boxes, from engaging songs to cute characters and good-hearted messaging.
-The series takes place in the imagination of Doc, who spends her days helping mend her sick toys, allowing children an analogue for real-life illness as well as emotional hurdles they might encounter.
-Each episode includes a “check up” sequence where Doc uses clues around her to make a diagnosis, and eventually teaches her toy friends not only how to mend themselves, but how to deal with their problems and prevent future trouble.
+This long-running series takes place in the imagination of Doc, who spends her days helping mend her sick toys, allowing children an analog for real-life illness as well as emotional hurdles they might encounter.
+Each episode includes a “check up” sequence where Doc uses clues around her to make a diagnosis and eventually teaches her toy friends not only how to mend themselves, but how to deal with their problems and prevent future trouble.

 A relatively recent addition to Amazon’s growing children’s library, Bookaboo centers on an aloof dog puppet who happens to be the world’s greatest drummer.
 Trouble is, he has to read a book before he performs.
 Cue a steady stream of celebrities — actor Michael Sheen, singer Paula Abdul, astronaut Chris Hadfield — who sit down to read with the excited puppet, sending him into a frenzy and running for his drums.
 It’s essentially an episode-length version of Reading Rainbow’s old story times, and one you can feel good about watching: For each episode produced, the TV show’s producers donate 1,000 books to those in need.